-According to the U.S. Department of Agriculture (USDA), more than 95 percent of the country's school districts - and 100 percent of Kentucky districts - are successfully meeting the healthier meal standards.
+According to the U.S. Department of Agriculture (USDA), more than 90 percent of the country's school districts are successfully meeting the healthier meal standards.
 Recent surveys indicate widespread student acceptance of healthier lunches across all grade levels.
 Furthermore, 72 percent of parents nationwide favor updated nutrition standards for school meals and school snacks, while 91 percent favor requiring schools to serve fruits or vegetables with every meal.
 From a financial perspective, USDA projects that school food service revenue will far outpace costs over five years.